JoeManto/OIT-CX/testing/testingplan.md

 #### Jared Teller and Joe Manto - 12/7/2019

 # Introduction
 For our project we decided to use Jest and the React Testing Library to perform our unit and system tests.
-We are planning on spiking the Enzyme testing utility to understand how we can t various parts of the DOM in our project.
+We are planning on spiking the Enzyme testing utility to understand how we can test various parts of the DOM in our project.

 - **Jest**
-is a JavaScript t runner that lets you access the DOM via jsdom.
+is a JavaScript test runner that lets you access the DOM via jsdom.
 While jsdom is only an approximation of how the browser works, it is often good enough for testing React components.
 Jest provides a great iteration speed combined with powerful features like mocking modules and timers so you can have more control over how the code executes.

 - **React Testing Library**
-is a set of helpers that let you t React components without relying on their implementation details.
+is a set of helpers that let you test React components without relying on their implementation details.
 This approach makes refactoring a breeze and also nudges you towards best practices for accessibility.
-Although it doesn’t provide a way to “shallowly” render a component without its children, a t runner like Jest lets you do this by mocking.
+Although it doesn’t provide a way to “shallowly” render a component without its children, a test runner like Jest lets you do this by mocking.

-- **Enzyme** is a JavaScript Testing utility for React that makes it easier to t your React Components' output.
+- **Enzyme** is a JavaScript Testing utility for React that makes it easier to test your React Components' output.
 You can also manipulate, traverse, and in some ways simulate runtime given the output.

-- Each type of t will reference the stories appendix below
+- Each type of test will reference the stories appendix below

 # Unit Tests